 Chicago Children’s Museum’s newest exhibit, Sound Playground, invites visitors to experience and experiment with the physical and imaginary auditory world.
 Open as of May 4, kids and their favorite adults can explore the interactive nature of sound, and all the surprising ways it can be created.

-Museum goers can play with musical sound makers and one-of-a-kind interactive sonic sculptures including the String Thing, Airophone and Merry Marimba.
+Museum-goers can play with musical sound makers and one-of-a-kind interactive sonic sculptures including the String Thing, Airophone and Merry Marimba.
 The experience will also include a Foley installation, the art of surprising sound makers that help communicate the connection between storytelling and sound effects, resulting in endless play possibilities and narrative building.

-Opening May 4
+Open as of May 4

 Chicago Children’s Museum, 700 E. Grand Ave., Navy Pier

 As the proud birthplace of the modern blues, Chicago opened the city’s new Chicago Blues Museum that celebrates pioneering artists and generations of musicians that influenced the blues scene and continue to carry on its traditions.
 Located near Millennium Park, the new museum contains numerous interactive displays, tributes to local legends and Chicago blues memorabilia, as well as a performance lounge and restaurant.